SionBayliss/PIRATE/README.md

 * **modified_gffs directory** - GFF3 files which have been standardised for PIRATE (see above).
 Loci in gene_families/unique allele files correspond to the annotation in these files.

+* **representative_sequences.ffn|.faa** - representative multifasta sequences for each gene family as nucleotide (ffn) and amino acid (faa) sequence.
+The longest sequence per gene family selected as a representive (genomes are ordered alphabetically).
+Information on the isolate and gene family is included in the fasta header.

 * [optional -r] **PIRATE_plots.pdf** - summary plots of the PIRATE pangenome.

 * [optional -a] **core_alignment/pangenome_alignment.fasta** - gene-by-gene nucleotide alignments of the core and full pangenome created using MAFFT.
 Loci are ordered using the PIRATE.gene_families.ordered.tsv file.
 If the pangenome was created from translated CDS then the resulting alignments were reverse-translated from the amino acid sequence to retain the codon structure of the genes. **Note** - If a genome has a gene dosage/copy number of >1 for the gene family then the seqeuence is replaced with ?s in the alignment.